 Personal injury accidents can result in severe damage to victims.
 The injuries sustained from an accident can range from temporary to catastrophic.
 Victims could suffer from serious injuries like spinal cord injuries, brain injuries, burn injuries, birth injuries, and amputations.

-Some victims could succumb to injuries and pass away weeks or months after an accident.
-These injuries can cause lifelong consequences for victims and their families.
+Some victims could succumb to injuries and pass away weeks or months after an accident, causing lifelong consequences for victims and their families.
 When you are a victim of a personal injury accident, you may be able to sue for your damages and be compensated financially.
 Speak with a personal injury attorney in Columbia, SC, today.

 Damages You Can Claim in a Personal Injury Case